Lysol (album): Title

 Boner Records was unaware that Lysol was a registered trademark until after the first batch of record jackets and CD booklets/back cards had already been printed.
-Lehn & Fink sent a staff member to go undercover as an interviewer for a magazine to find out information about the record, as they did not want the Lysol name on the album.
+Lehn & Fink, the company owning the trademark to Lysol, sent a staff member to go undercover as an interviewer for a magazine to find out information about the record, as they did not want the Lysol name on the album.
 Boner officially retitled the record Melvins and covered the word Lysol with black tape on the front of the jackets and booklets and with black ink on the spines.
 Early after the initial release, the tape and ink were easily removed, and many fans did so.
 Later, attempting to remove the tape would result in severe damage.
 Subsequent printings omitted the word Lysol entirely.

 On January 20, 2015, Boner re-released the album in a double LP combo with Eggnog.
-The title was changed to "Lice-All", presumably to avoid legal conflict with Lysol owner Reckitt but maintain the phonetic recognition.
+The title was changed to "Lice-All", presumably to avoid litigation but maintain the phonetic recognition.